NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ==============================================  ==========  ==========  ===========  ========  =======  ========================================

   .. [#] Type choices are "portable" or "whole-home".
-  .. [#] Location only choice is "living space".
+  .. [#] Location only choice is "conditioned space".
   .. [#] If multiple dehumidifiers are entered, they must all have the same setpoint or an error will be generated.
   .. [#] The sum of all ``FractionDehumidificationLoadServed`` (across all Dehumidifiers) must be less than or equal to 1.

 .. note::

   Dehumidifiers are currently modeled as located within conditioned space; the model is not suited for a dehumidifier in, e.g., a wet unconditioned basement or crawlspace.
-  Therefore the dehumidifier Location is currently restricted to "living space".
+  Therefore the dehumidifier Location is currently restricted to "conditioned space".

 HPXML Cooking Range/Oven
 ************************